 If, instead, the students stay on the ward, there may be opportunity to practise taking histories from and examining patients, practising procedural skills on willing volunteers when required, helping make telephone calls or faxes, or receiving informal teaching from doctors.

 A dreaded feature of year 3B is the so-called ‘logbook’.
 The logbook is a hurdle requirement, mandatory for passing the year.
 Throughout the year, the clinical school/hospital will organise tutorials on various clinical skills.
 The most notable are venepuncture (taking blood) and IV cannulation (inserting an intravenous cannula), as well as others like recording an ECG, performing a digital rectal exam5 or male urinary catheterisation.

-Students must then perform a prescribed number of each of these procedures on (in most cases) real patients in the hospital, with their consent and when medically indicated and appropriate.
+Students must then perform a prescribed number of each of these procedures on (in most cases) real patients in the hospital, with their consent, under supervision and when medically indicated and appropriate.

 In addition to ward-based clinical experience, clinical schools also organise formal lectures and tutorials, albeit based at the hospital rather than the university.
 For example, at Central Clinical School sites (except Frankston), students attend the Alfred Hospital every Wednesday for a day of lectures and tutorials.
 Hospitals also organise other formal tutorials, such as regular radiology tutorials, pathology tutorials and clinical skills tutorials, and within each rotation the timetable may allow for doctors to give tutorials to students on that rotation.